Par value

-Par value, in finance and accounting, means stated value or face value.
-From this come the expressions at par (at the par value), over par (over par value) and under par (under par value).
+In finance and accounting, par value means stated value or face value of a financial instrument.
+Expressions derived from this term include at par (equal to par value), above par (greater than par value), below par (smaller than par value) and no-par (has no par value).

 Bonds

 A bond selling at par is priced at 100% of face value.
 Par can also refer to a bond's original issue value or its value upon redemption at maturity.